SiliconLabs/wisun-br-linux-docker/README.md

 ## Unable to launch the container on my Windows workstation

-This project has not yet been tested on windows hosts.
+This project has not yet been tested on Windows hosts.
 It seems it should work as soon as you use Windows Subsystem for Linux (WSL2) and the USB-UART of the Wi-SUN BR is handled by WSL2.
 In other words, you should see /dev/ttyUSB0 on WSL2.

-## I have re-plugged the WSTK main board and nothings work anymore
+## I have reconnected the mainboard and nothing works

 The Docker container does not (yet) support device hot-plugging.
-You have to restart the Docker container if you unplug the WSTK main board with the EFR32 radio board.
+You have to restart the Docker container if you unplug the mainboard with the EFR32 radio board.

 ## When I try to ping from my Wi-SUN Device, the reply is transmitted after 5s of latency

-When using the proxy, it takes a few seconds to establish connection the first time a end device tries to access the outside.
+When using the proxy, it takes a few seconds to establish connection the first time an end device tries to access the outside.
 The problem is [ndppd does not receive locally generated neighbor solicitation][3] (A).
 The system unlocks when a solicitation comes from outside (B).